MichiganBitcoiners/website/README.md

 fabfile.py, which imports fabfile_env.py, which contains the configuration details for the particular environment.

-fabfile_env.py should be copied from fabfile_env.dev.py or fabfile_env.prod.py.
-fabfile_env.dev.py or fabfile_env.prod.py may be versioned; fabfile_env.py
+fabfile_env.py should be copied from a source file such as fabfile_env.dev.py or fabfile_env.prod.py.
+These source files may be versioned; fabfile_env.py should not.
-should not.

 To deploy the files to the server, enter the command: